carolinacraus/Election_Analysis/README.md

   - The voter turnout for Arapahoe was 6.7% which was 85,213 votes which was 24,801
 - The county with the largest number of votes:
   -  Denver with 82%, which was 85,213 votes
+## Election Audit Summary
+This scipt can be used by the election committee to explore the voter turnouts by county as number and as well as a percentage of the total.
+In addition, this script can be used to determine the number of votes each candidate received as number as well as percentage and it will determine the winner of the election.
+This script could be used for a number of different reasons including other elections with different candidates as well as to determine census-type information or information about winners in certain competitions around counties in a country.
+It could developed even further to include all countries and their counties as well.

 ## Challlenges
+One of the major challenges I encountered is trying to get all the results formatted at the end.
+I was not able to figure out where I was going wrong in printing out the Winner portion at the end.
+I could get it to work by itself and then it stopped.
+All the calculations seem correct so I will continue to work on finding where the issue is.
+I think my main challenge so far has been debugging.